SamEThibault/mlh-fellowship-project/README.md

 With the help of [Luke](https://github.com/lukecheseldine) and [Mustafa](https://github.com/Mustaballer), this portfolio site was born during the first week of our MLH Fellowship's Orientation Hackathon.
 We wanted to build a website with an intuitive structure to prioritize UX.

 ## What it does
-A portfolio website with a modular design built as a template for others to add their information in JSON format or from a database table, and be able to display it through this application.
-Multiple scripts are added for convenience such as Database tests, API endpoints tests, frontend tests, and an automatic re-deployment script.
+This is a portfolio website with a modular design built as a template for others to add their information in JSON format or from a database table, and be able to display it through this application.
+Multiple scripts are added for convenience such as unit and integration tests, API endpoint tests, and a re-deployment script.

+The Flask application, MariaDB database, and NGINX reverse proxy are all containerized and orchestrated by Docker.
+The image configuration files are included and should be used for quick and easy deployment (see below).

+NGINX is used as a reverse proxy to serve data utilizing the SSL protocol and to limit the rate of connections to target endpoints.
+Its configuration file is found inside the `user_conf.d` folder.

 ## How it was built
 - Flask